Skip to Main Content

 What Search Tool Should I Use?

 Smiley Memorial Library houses a collection of over 50,000 which are available for CMU students, staff, and faculty.
-The AVALON Catalog, which CMU shares with eight other universities, allows you to search this collection online.
-The AVALON Catalog is best used when:
+The library catalog allows you to search this collection online.
+The library catalog is best used when:

 • You are looking for a print book or an eBook.